-It’s always tricky to find the sweet spot that balances between coverage and speed.
-Generally, if there are no walls in between, you can place a hub some 40 ft (12 m) to 75 ft (23 m) from the main router unit.
-If there are walls, 30 ft to 40 ft is about the maximum distance.
+It’s tricky to find the sweet spot that balances coverage and speed.
+Generally, if there are no walls in between, you can place a satellite between 50 ft (12 m) to 75 ft (23 m) from the primary router unit — 30 ft to 40 ft is the maximum distance if there are walls.

 Ultimately, it’s the speed that matters.
-If you only need to deliver a modest broadband connection, you can go a bit crazy on the distance to get the most extensive coverage.
+If you only need modest network speeds — such as in a home with slow broadband — you can go a bit crazy on the distance to get the most extensive coverage.

 2. The topology

-In this case, to reduce signal loss, you should use the star topology by placing satellites around the main router hub.
-This topology ensures each satellite has a direct connection to the main router, making the Wi-Fi signals hop only once from the router before it gets to the end-client.
+This arrangement ensures each satellite directly connects to the main router, making the Wi-Fi signals hop only once from the router before it gets to the end client.

-If you use the daisy-chain topology, where the signal has to hope more than once — from the main router to a satellite hub, then to another satellite hub, etc,– before it gets to the device, the net speed will suffer a great deal due to severe signal loss.
+The daisy-chain topology refers to when you linearly place the hardware units.
+As a result, the signal has to hop more than once — from the main router to a satellite, then to another satellite, etc.– before it gets to the device.

 How to pick the best mesh Wi-Fi system for your home